Worldline Formalism in Snyder Spaces: Generalized Snyder spaces

 while the Lorentz generators $M_{\mu\nu}$ have the same commutation relations as in the usual case, i.e.

-In these equations we have introduced the parameter $\beta$, usually called the noncommutative parameter, the metric $\eta_{\mu\nu}$ in Minkowski space and arbitrary functions $\psi$ and $\phi_{\mu\nu}$, constrained only by the fact that the Jacobi identities should still be valid.
+In these equations we have introduced the parameter $\beta$, usually called the noncommutativity parameter, the metric $\eta_{\mu\nu}$ of Minkowski space and arbitrary functions $\psi$ and $\phi_{\mu\nu}$, constrained only by the fact that the Jacobi identities should still be valid.

 It is customary to perform an expansion for small $\beta$, since by heuristic arguments its presumed scale is of order $M_{pl}^{-2}$.
 Under this hypothesis we may propose a realization of the noncommutative coordinates $\bar{x}_{\mu}$ in terms of $x_{\mu}$, the commutative ones,